-Generac's mission is to ensure peace of mind by developing power products and solutions that make the world safer, brighter, and more productive.
-In furthering that mission, Generac takes seriously its environmental, social, and governance ("ESG") responsibilities and, in the course of its business, encounters and manages a broad range of ESG matters.
+Generac's purpose is to lead the world's evolution to more resilient, efficient, and sustainable energy solutions.
+In executing that purpose, Generac takes seriously its environmental, social, and governance ("ESG") responsibilities and, in the course of its business, encounters and manages a broad range of ESG matters.
 We understand and appreciate that there is a growing interest in greater ESG disclosure by public companies.
-To meet these growing expectations, the Company is working to compile additional information regarding our ESG metrics and practices, and intends to publish that information in a corporate sustainability report in the 2021 calendar year.
+To meet these growing expectations, the Company published its 2021 Environmental, Social, and Governance Report ("ESG Report") in April 2022.
+The ESG Report can be found at www.generac.com, and will be updated and published on an annual basis.